Use Azure Data Lake Storage Gen2 with Azure HDInsight clusters

 Create a cluster with Data Lake Storage Gen2 through the Azure CLI

 You can download a sample template file and download a sample parameters file.
-Before using the template, replace the string
+Before using the template and the Azure CLI code snippet below, replace the following placeholders with their correct values:

 The code snippet below does the following initial steps: